AS SEEN ON:

 Why Affirmative Action Remains Necessary, a Memoir

-Affirmative Action benefits become evident over the length of a person’s life.
+The benefits of Affirmative Action become evident over the length of a person’s life.
 Before the Supreme Court nullified Affirmative Action, this 1965 law improved the economic standing of millions of people of color for 58 contentious years.
-Detractors always claimed it gave “free rides” to people of color, but beneficiaries had to earn that.
+Detractors always claimed it gave people of color a “free ride,” but when asked we will say we had to earn success.
 Success was not guaranteed.

 WHY AFFIRMATIVE ACTION REMAINS NECESSARY compares Supreme Court Justice Clarence Thomas to Sonia Sotomayor, showing how my life was also changed by Affirmative Action.